 Perhaps the best part of booking Alaska flights with miles instead of cash is the fact that you'll avoid Alaska Airlines basic economy fares and always get a Main Cabin ticket when redeeming miles.
 This means you'll have more options for a free seat assignment and you'll be able to make free changes to your flight – or cancel it altogether and get your miles right back.

 For flights within the continental U.S, Alaska, and Canada, Alaska Airlines has variable pricing, which depends on the distance of your flight.
-It separates these ranges as a Hop, Skip, Jump, or a Leap.
+These same rates hold true if you're redeeming Alaska miles to fly American Airlines.

 Not sure how long your flight is?
 Plug in the route at GCmap.com!